What are the rules and ages for rear- and forward-facing car seat travel?

 For how long should my child travel rear-facing?

-i-Size guidelines state children should continue travelling rear-facing until at least 15 months old.
+A question we hear often at Maxi-Cosi is: when can a baby face forward in a car seat? i-Size guidelines state children should continue travelling rear-facing until at least 15 months old.
 However, many experts advise longer than this.
 You'll see a considerable change in your baby's development every month as they grow stronger.
 The longer you can continue to strap your child into their seat rear-facing, the better.
 Some experts even recommend waiting until they are four years old before switching to forward-facing travel.

 Luckily, car seat manufacturers like Maxi-Cosi have made it possible for parents to make this choice.
 You can opt for an i-Size car seat that allows rearward-facing travel until your child is 105 cm tall, or around four years old, when muscles and bones will have developed further.